Program

 Education assistant grads have multiple career pathways

-Once you graduate you can transfer credits from the certificate into the second year of our Classroom and Community Support Diploma - a program that extends your learning into inclusive support, transitions to adulthood and behavioural intervention for children with autism.
+Once you graduate, you can transfer credits from the certificate into the second year of our Inclusive Education and Disability Studies Diploma - a program that extends your learning into inclusive support and transitions to adulthood and behavioural intervention for children with autism.
 The diploma then block transfers into the third year of our Bachelor of Arts in Child and Youth Care degree.

 If you’re looking for a career in teaching, many of our students use the Education Assistance and Inclusion certificate pathway as a starting point to become an elementary school teacher.